Position overviewPosition title: Assistant Professor

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-Applicants should have completed all requirements for a PhD (or equivalent) in Biological Engineering or a related field, except the dissertation (or equivalent) at the time of application.
+At a minimum, applicants must have completed all requirements for a PhD (or equivalent) except the dissertation (or equivalent) in mathematics or a related field.

 Curriculum Vitae - Your most recently updated C.V.